Telefonica/mistica-design/guides/colors-contribution.md

 <img width="211" alt="Screenshot 2023-07-06 at 17 42 58" src="https://github.com/Telefonica/mistica-design/assets/44420072/588405e8-8a73-4723-829e-8f399e66403d">

 2. In the top of the version control window, you will find a text box indicating the current branch.
-Click on that text box and select "Create new branch" from the dropdown menu:
+Click on that text box and select "Create new branch" from the dropdown menu.

+> [!IMPORTANT]
+>
+> If you need to create a branch from production choose the option "Create branch from" and select the production branch.

 <img width="651" alt="Screenshot 2023-07-06 at 17 42 23" src="https://github.com/Telefonica/mistica-design/assets/44420072/8d45e7a5-e154-48d4-abf3-4bc4f7120e62">